Nouns, Verbs, Adjectives and Adverbs

 pulegi - fill

-The suffix -gi is also used to turn transitive or intransitive verb into causative verbs.
+The suffix -gi is also used to turn intransitive, transitive or agentive ambitransitive verbs into causative verbs (as seen below), or used optionally in patientive ambitransitive verbs (as seen above, under Verb Categories).

 The suffix -gi is truncated from gibe (give).